+- 8.7.
 Sport contributes significantly to community life and well-being in Cranleigh.
-There is a range of sports clubs, including football, rugby, cricket, netball, golf, sub aqua and cycling.
+There is a range of sports clubs, including football, rugby, cricket, netball, golf, swimming, sub aqua and cycling. - 8.8.
 Cranleigh is very fortunate in having many voluntary organisations covering a wide range of needs, interests and age groups.
 From the University of the Third Age (U3A) to Cranleigh Guides and Brownies.
-Adult education is an area that could benefit from further expansion.

-Cranleigh Village Hospital provides a range of out-patient services including x-ray, diagnostic and imaging services and the Royal Surrey Hospital (10 miles away in Guildford) provides access to acute services.
-The village has a modern Medical Practice with online access to services.
+Adult education is an area that could benefit from further expansion. - 8.9.
+Cranleigh Village Hospital provides a range of out-patient services as a Royal Surrey County Hospital hub, including x-ray, diagnostic and imaging services and the Royal Surrey Hospital (10 miles away in Guildford) provides access to acute services.
+The village has a modern Medical Practice with online access to services. - 8.10.
 Cranleigh's Medical Centre has already seen an increase in the number of patients registered with the practice over the last few years.
 To accommodate this, they have added to the resources at the practice as well as investigating with their Patient Group alternative ways of accessing health services.
 They are also working with various stakeholders to ensure that development at Dunsfold Aerodrome has no negative impact on services in Cranleigh.
 The Centre supports an additional GP surgery building at Dunsfold and believes it could bring further weight to arguments for additional services to be provided in Cranleigh, thus making it a thriving hub of health services.

-9.1.1 ARTS AND LEISURE PROJECTS AND INVESTMENT PRIORITIES
+ARTS AND LEISURE PROJECTS AND INVESTMENT PRIORITIES

-The following are priorities for investment to retain and enhance leisure and arts activities in Cranleigh (updated and reviewed in Cranleigh Parish Council 5 year business plan):
+- 8.11.
+The following are priorities for investment to retain and enhance leisure and arts activities in Cranleigh (updated and reviewed in Cranleigh Parish Council 5 year business plan): - a.

-- a.
 The provision and enhancement of publicly accessible buildings and grounds that provide leisure facilities for all, including community halls and state schools.
 In particular this includes: - i.
 Café at Snoxhall Fields - ii.
 Multi Use Games Area (MUGA) - iii.
 Improvements to the Play Park - iv.
 Snoxhall Pavilion modernisation - v.
 Miniature running track in a figure of 8 around Snoxhall Fields - vi.
 Public toilets at Snoxhall Fields Pavilion - vii.
 Drainage improvements to Snoxhall Fields pitches - viii.
 Improvements to football stand, dugouts and pitch fencing at Snoxhall Fields - ix.
 Provision of a 3G pitch for Cranleigh - x.
 An additional adult football pitch at the Bruce McKenzie Field - xi.
-Tennis courts improvements - xii.
+Tennis court improvements - xii.
 Improvements to the Skate Park - xiii.
 Improved community facilities - xiv.
-Improvements to Cranleigh Village Hall - xv.
-Improvements to Cranleigh leisure centre - b.
+Improvements to Cranleigh Village Hall

+- xv.
+Cranleigh Leisure Centre new build

+- b.
 The provision and enhancement of arts projects and buildings.
-In particular this includes: - i.
+In particular this includes:

+- i.
 Cranleigh Arts Centre

-9.1.2 TRANSPORT AND MOVEMENT
+TRANSPORT AND MOVEMENT

-In order to encourage use of the bus network as an alternative to the car, it is important that bus infrastructure - particularly bus shelters - are of a high quality and provide adequate shelter for users.
+- 8.12.
+In order to encourage use of the bus network as an alternative to the car, it is important that bus infrastructure particularly bus shelters are of a high quality and provide adequate shelter for users. - 8.13.
 For shorter journeys in and around Cranleigh, it is important that cycling is facilitated and encouraged.
-Not only should the cycle network be enhanced but safe cycle parking at public gathering points is also important as well.

-The following are priorities for investment to increase travel by non-car modes:
+Not only should the cycle network be enhanced but safe cycle parking at public gathering points is also important as well. - 8.14.
+The following are priorities for investment to increase travel by non-car modes: - a.

-- a.
 The provision of bus shelters at bus stops with real time information tracking buses incorporating solar panels and green roofs where appropriate. - b.
 The provision of dedicated cycle parking in the village centre, at public play spaces and leisure facilities.

-10 POLICIES MAPS
+POLICIES MAPS